pallavrouth/Website/content/blog/misc-series/2022-06-28-ggplot-matlab-2/index.markdown

 }
 ```

-Below, I apply the functions to the data
+Now all I need to do is filter the data from each company in `FANG` and feed it to the above function.
+Here is one way you can do that `

 ```r